Frequently Asked Questions

 UFE blocks blood flow to the fibroids and causes them to shrink over several months.
 You can expect to see the full effect within 3 to 6 months of the procedure.

-Once you have a UFE, your fibroids will shrink and won’t return.
-But you could form new fibroids.
-If you’re in your 30s and have 20 years before menopause, it’s possible to grow new fibroids.
+Once you have a UFE, your existing fibroids will shrink and won’t return in the same blood flow location.
+If you’re in your 30s and have 20 years before menopause, it’s possible for fibroids to grow in new locations.
 If you’re close to menopause due to your age, it’s very unlikely you will develop a big enough fibroid that would cause symptoms.

 Myomectomy is a surgery in which the fibroids are removed but the uterus is left in place.